OpenOrion/cli/README.md

 ## Usage

+> ⚠️ **Note:** The first time you use Orion CLI, it may be slow as it configures some dependencies.
+Please be patient during this initial setup process.

-After installing the dependencies, you can run the CLI commands using Poetry.
-Here are some examples:
+After installing via pip you can commands as follows:

 ### Create a New Project